AI-Governance-Lab/k8s-ai-agent-multicloud-rag-iac/README.md

 # RAG‑Powered Multicloud IaC Agent on Kubernetes | Validated on Rancher (On‑Prem) & AWS EKS (EFS/EBS/ALB/LB/DNS)

-This project delivers a RAG-enabled AI Agent that automates IaC resource deployments across AWS, Azure, Google Cloud, and IBM Cloud using Terraform and Kubernetes.
+This repository provides a RAG‑enabled Kubernetes AI agent that supports custom‑document search and automates multicloud IaC deployments (AWS, Azure, GCP, IBM Cloud) using Terraform.

 ## What the Agent Does (At a Glance)
 - Document RAG (your data): Upload your own documents (e.g., PDF/TXT).
 The agent chunks, embeds, and indexes them in Qdrant, then answers queries grounded in your private knowledge base.